| Base

 subject – from quick snap-shots using just

-are not equal.
-So depending on which way we choose
+basically means, depending on which way we choose

 So